 Plan ahead if you have short labors or live far from the hospital.The IV antibiotics you receive in labor generally take 4 hours to be optimally effective.
 Ask about a late third-trimester penicillin shot as a possible safeguard.(7) (Note: not a widely accepted strategy.)

 Tell your provider if you are allergic to penicillin.
 There are IV antibiotic alternatives.(8)

 Know that “alternative medicine” treatments such as garlic or tea tree oil have not been proven to prevent your baby from becoming infected.8 Some are unsafe.

 Avoid unnecessary, frequent, or forceful internal exams which may push GBS closer to your baby (9).
 (Knowing how far you are dilated does not accurately predict when your baby will be born.)
 Vaginal or perineal ultrasounds are a less invasive option.(10)

 Discuss the benefits vs. risks of possible methods of induction with your provider well before your due date as not all providers ask before “stripping” (also known as “sweeping”) membranes.

 Ask your provider to not strip your membranes if you test positive for GBS.
 (Be aware that you may test negative, but be GBS positive later.)
 GBS can cross even intact membranes and procedures such as stripping membranes and using cervical ripening gel to induce labor may push bacteria closer to your baby.(11-13)

 If you are having a planned C-section, talk to your provider about the risks vs. benefits of starting IV antibiotics well before your incision.
-C-sections may not completely prevent GBS infection although the risk during a planned C-section is extremely low if performed before your labor starts/water breaks.
+C-sections may not completely prevent GBS infection although the risk during a planned C-section is extremely low if performed before your labor starts and before your water breaks.

 Talk to your provider about whether or not to use internal fetal monitors and/or have your water broken before you have had IV antibiotics for at least 4 hours.

 …when my water breaks or I start labor?

 Call your care provider.
 Report any fever.
-Remind him/her of your GBS status.
+Remind him or her of your GBS status.
 If you have already had a baby with GBS disease or have had GBS in your urine in this pregnancy, you should receive IV antibiotics regardless of this pregnancy’s GBS test results.